Your Linchpin for Improved Role Clarity

 There’s no technical limit but the spirit is to use it to structure your management team only, and not try to put everyone in the company into this tool.
 The reason why is that this is a structure, not an org chart.
 The structure, with its links to these other programs, is what allows you to drive sustained strategic execution.
 The org chart, on the other hand, is an HR admin tool that may be necessary to have but that doesn’t actually help you improve business performance.

-For example, speaking from experience, I would absolutely include all functional heads in this Evolving Structure and also add them to the Leadership Team.
+For example, speaking from experience, I would absolutely include all functional heads in this Evolving Structure and also add them to the Strategic Execution Team.
 I would also include any directors and key managers and add them to this structure and to the OKR Team.
 But I wouldn’t add more members than that because it’s not the right tool to manage an entire employee base.
 As my dad used to say, always use the right tool for the job.

 2. What if more than one person plays the same role?